On regular hypergraphs of high girth: Upper and lower bounds

 Then the hypergraph $H$ is $2$-regular, and also has girth $g$.
 Taking $G = X^{2,q}$ (the Ramanujan graph of Theorem \ref{thm:ramanujan}) yields a 3-uniform, 2-regular hypergraph $H$ with

-improving upon the bound in Corollary \ref{corr:lowerbound} by a factor of $(1-o(1))\tfrac{4}{3}$.
+improving upon the bound in Corollary \ref{corr:lowerbound} by a factor of $\tfrac{4}{3} - o(1)$.

-The following explicit construction, also based on Ramanujan graphs, provides $r$-uniform, $d$-regular hypergraphs of girth approximately $2/3$ of the bound in Corollary \ref{corr:lowerbound}, whenever $d$ is a multiple of $r$.
+The following explicit construction, also based on the Ramanujan graphs of Theorem \ref{thm:ramanujan}, provides $r$-uniform, $d$-regular hypergraphs of girth approximately $2/3$ of the bound in Corollary \ref{corr:lowerbound}, whenever $d$ is a multiple of $r$.
 (We thank an anonymous referee of an earlier version of this paper, for pointing out this construction.)

 Suppose $d=rs$ for some $s \in \mathbb{N}$.
 Let $G$ be a $2(r-1)s$-regular, $n$ by $n$ bipartite graph, with vertex-classes $X$ and $Y$, and girth $g$.
 Then the edge-set of $G$ may be partitioned into $(r-1)$-edge stars in such a way that each vertex of $G$ is in exactly $rs$ of the stars.
 (Indeed, by Hall's theorem, we may partition the edge-set of $G$ into $2(r-1)s$ perfect matchings.
 First, choose $r-1$ of these matchings, and group the edges of these matchings into $n$ $(r-1)$-edge stars with centres in $X$.
 Now choose $r-1$ of the remaining matchings, and group their edges into $n$ $(r-1)$-edge stars with centres in $Y$.
 Repeat this process $s$ times to produce the desired partition of $E(G)$ into stars.)